-Microdosing has started seeping into publications we wouldn’t associate with psychedelic use.
+Microdosing has started seeping into publications we wouldn’t normally associate with psychedelic use.
 A November 2016 article in Marie Claire looked at several high-powered women who use microdosing as a tool for creativity and productivity.
 The article is unique in that it covers the history of LSD-hysteria, and the political and societal reasons for its prohibition.

 The author interviews various startup execs, and business people who all report the beneficial effects of microdosing.
 One industrious entrepreneur even described herself as a better mother after experimenting with microdosing.